jimburton/scrabble/chapters/Chapter2.md

 of the field, and `over`, which modifies its value.
 Rather than using these functions by name we most often use one of the lens operators.
-If we define lenses for `Player` and `Game` with the same names as the fields and use one of the standard lens librarys, we can rewrite the the code above like this:
+If we define lenses for `Player` and `Game` with the same names as the fields and use one of the standard lens libraries, we can rewrite the the code above like this:

 ```